AdobeDocs/experience-platform.en/help/destinations/api/ad-hoc-activation-api.md

 * Currently, each ad-hoc activation job can activate up to 80 audiences.
 Attempting to activate more than 80 audiences per job will cause the job to fail.
 This behavior is subject to change in future releases.
 * Ad-hoc activation jobs cannot run in parallel with scheduled [audiences export jobs](../../segmentation/api/export-jobs.md).
 Before running an ad-hoc activation job, make sure the scheduled audience export job has finished.
 See [destination dataflow monitoring](../../dataflows/ui/monitor-destinations.md) for information on how to monitor the status of activation flows.
 For example, if your activation dataflow shows a **[!UICONTROL Processing]** status, wait for it to finish before running the ad-hoc activation job.
-* Do not run more than one concurrrent ad-hoc activation job per segment.
+* Do not run more than one concurrrent ad-hoc activation job per audience.

 ## Segmentation considerations {#segmentation-considerations}